onflow/docs/docs/tools/flow-cli/migrate/migrate-emulator-state.md

 Download and install the latest CLI, that runs Cadence 1.0.

-- Run `migrate` command against the previously created state.
+- Run `flow-c1 migrate` against the previously created state.
-- The state file (`emulator.sqlite`) can be provided using the `-db-path` flag.
+- The state file (`emulator.sqlite`) can be provided using the `--db-path` flag.
 - If there are any contracts that also need to be upgraded, those can be specified using the `--contracts` flag.
   Note that, the paths to these updated contracts must be specified in the `flow.json` file:
   ```json